It’s time for another post on Writing Jewish Characters!

 Gender differentiation is definitely a thing in Orthodox Judaism.
 I had so much trouble finding pictures of men and women together that ultimately I had to use separate ones… which should tell you something.

-Intermarriage is pretty much not allowed (think Fiddler on the Roof and the scene where Chava is disowned) and children must have a Jewish mother to be Jewish (but people with a Jewish father can officially convert).
+Intermarriage is pretty much not allowed (think Fiddler on the Roof and the scene where Chava is disowned) and children must have a Jewish mother to be Jewish (people with a Jewish father can officially convert... but they have to convert to be considered Orthodox).
 There are constant debates about modernity – the role of women vs. the role of men, LGBT Jews, exactly how many of the laws you have to follow and to which degree – but Orthodox Jews are definitely the least likely to break tradition.
 This is especially the case as they consider the laws to be already decided and no longer adaptable.
 Additional questions may be answered, but answers that already exist are much harder to change.

 Subgroups include (but are not limited to):

 Haredi Jews (aka the ultra-Orthodox) – very traditionalist, not fans of modernization, tend to follow all the laws, very common in much of Israel and certain places in the US and Europe

 Hasidic Jews – spiritual subgroup of the Haredim, tend to follow all the laws but more specifically follow their own Rebbe (rabbi) which is a hereditary position handed down from father to son – Fiddler on the Roof fits best into this structure, with the rabbi who is an authority